-- F. The proposed site development plan does not conform to the height requirements (VMC Section 16.34.060) nor the site development standards requiring equipment screening (VMC Section 16.70.020) of the Municipal Code.
-The height limit in the Intensive Use zone district is 75 feet and the project includes structures that exceed this limit such as the storage silos which are 131 feet 3 inches and the vertical vent which is 164 feet 1 inch.
-The equipment on site is required to be screened from public view.
-The Project site is generally screened from major thoroughfares such as Sonoma Boulevard due to its location along the waterfront.
-However, the site can be seen from the Strait, from Mare Island, from the Sandy Beach residential development and from areas in northwestern Crockett and Rodeo.
-The Orcem Project provides screening around their portion of the site, but many of the structures are taller than the proposed screening due to their industrial nature.
-In addition, because of the orientation of the site along the Strait, the conveyor system serving the ships would also not be screened and would be visible from the Strait, from Mare Island, from the Sandy Beach residential development. - G. The City Council finds that the Project is not consistent with General Plan Waterfront Development Policy 1 that states "BCDC's Public Access Design Guidelines should be used in reviewing all development proposals.
+The proposed site development plan does not conform to the height requirements (VMC Section 16.34.060) nor the site development standards requiring equipment screening (VMC Section 16.70.020) of the Municipal Code.

+F. The Planning Commission Planning Commission finds that the Project is not consistent with General Plan Waterfront Development Policy 1 that states "BCDC's Public Access Design Guidelines should be used in reviewing all development proposals.
 In areas hazardous to public safety or incompatible with public use, in-lieu access at another nearby location may be provided".
 Due to the nature of the planned operations on the site, no public access would be permitted on the Project site.
 Public access to the waterfront would continue to be provided adjacent to the project site along Derr Street to the north and Sandy Beach Road to the south.
 However, any access to the waterfront from Derr Street is significantly constrained by the presence of the existing railroad tracks located between Derr Street and the waterfront, which are proposed to be improved and operational as part of the project.
 As a practical and public safety matter, visual access to the waterfront directly from Derr Street would, therefore, not be possible as an in-lieu option.
 The applicant has proposed providing the installation of a new self-propelled personal watercraft launch within the City Marina in lieu of public access to the waterfront from the subject site.
 The ramp would be located north of the Vallejo Yacht Club.
-The City Council finds that this proposal does not meet the intent of the policy and the BCDC Public Access Design Guidelines.
+The Planning Commission finds that this proposal does not meet the intent of the policy and the BCDC Public Access Design Guidelines.
 Two key objectives of the Guidelines include: 1) design public access areas in a way that makes the shoreline enjoyable to the greatest number of people; and 2) design public access for a wide range of users.
 The proposed public access is located within the Marina and is designed to serve people using a watercraft (e.g., kayak, paddle board).
-The City Council finds that the proposed location and type of public access does not serve a broad enough sector of the community to be consistent with the General Plan Waterfront Development policy and BCDC's Public Access Design Guidelines.
+The Planning Commission finds that the proposed location and type of public access does not serve a broad enough sector of the community to be consistent with the General Plan Waterfront Development policy and BCDC's Public Access Design Guidelines.
 Thus, the Project is not consistent with the applicable General Plan policy, and this finding cannot be made in the affirmative.

-V. RESOLUTION DENYING THE APPEAL AND UPHOLDING THE PLANNING COMMISSION'S ACTION TO DENY THE APPLICATION FOR A MAJOR USE PERMIT AND SITE DEVELOPMENT PLAN:
+IV.
+RESOLUTION DENYING THE APPLICATION FOR A MAJOR USE PERMIT AND SITE DEVELOPMENT PLAN:

-NOW, THEREFORE, LET IT BE RESOLVED that based on the findings above, the evidence and testimony, both written and oral, presented at the City Council hearing and information contained in the staff report attached hereto and incorporated herein by this reference, the City Council hereby DENIES the appeal and upholds the Planning Commission's decision to deny the requested Major Use Permit and Site Development Plan for the VMT/Orcem project.
-Further, based on the forgoing, the City Council hereby finds that this action is EXEMPT from the provisions of the California Environmental Quality Act, pursuant to California Public Resources Code Section 21080(b)(5) and the State CEQA Guidelines Section 15270.
+NOW, THEREFORE, LET IT BE RESOLVED that based on the findings above, the evidence and testimony, both written and oral, presented at the Planning Commission hearing and information contained in the staff report attached hereto and incorporated herein by this reference, the Planning Commission hereby DENIES the requested application for a Major Use Permit and Site Development Plan approval.
+Further, based on the forgoing, the Planning Commission hereby finds that this action is EXEMPT from the provisions of the California Environmental Quality Act, pursuant to California Public Resources Code Section 21080(b)(5) and the State CEQA Guidelines Section 15270.

-APPEAL DENIED at a regular meeting of the City Council of the City of Vallejo, State of California, on the day of 2017, by the following vote to-wit:
+DENIED at a regular meeting of the Planning Commission of the City of Vallejo, State of California, on the 27th day of February, 2017, by the following vote to-wit: